taegyunkim/devstack/docs/codejail.rst

 #.
 Install AppArmor: ``sudo apt install apparmor``
 #.
 Clone the `<https://github.com/edx/public-dockerfiles>`__ repo as a sibling to your devstack checkout.
 #.
-Add the provided codejail AppArmor profile to your OS: ``sudo apparmor_parser --replace -W ../public-dockerfiles/apparmor/openedx_codejail_service.profile``
+Add the provided codejail AppArmor profile to your OS: ``sudo apparmor_parser --replace -W --warn=all --warn=no-debug-cache --Werror ../public-dockerfiles/apparmor/openedx_codejail_service.profile``.

+   * You can also copy the file into ``/etc/apparmor.d/`` to make it persistent across reboots.
+   * During profile development you may need to remove the ``--Werror``, which is there to block loading of profiles that validate with warnings.
+Be sure to address all warnings before making a PR for any profile changes.

 #.
 Configure LMS and CMS to use the codejail-service by uncommenting ``# ENABLE_CODEJAIL_REST_SERVICE = True`` in ``py_configuration_files/{lms,cms}.py``
 #.
 Run ``make codejail-up``